gekatateam/neptunus/plugins/outputs/kafka/README.md

     # list of kafka cluster nodes
     brokers = [ "localhost:9092" ]

-    # unique identifier that the transport communicates to the brokers when it sends requests
+    # unique identifier that the transport communicates to brokers when it sends requests
+    client_id = "neptunus.kafka.output"

+    # time after which inactive producers will be closed
-    # value must be unique across the app
+    # if configured value a zero, idle producers will never be closed
-    client_id = "neptunus.kafka.output." # plus plugin id (random int64)
+    # if configured value less than 1m but not zero, it will be set to 1m
+    idle_timeout = "1h"

     # time limit set for establishing connections to the kafka cluster
     dial_timeout = "5s"